Last Updated on November 7, 2022 by Lawrence Berezin

 - Metered parking space, Passenger or Commercial, without charge

-- Space designated for use by Authorized Vehicles, including Diplomats (DPL), New York Press (NYP) or any governmental agency, except spaces designated for Ambulances and Ambulettes
+- Space designated for use by Authorized Vehicles, including Diplomats (DPL), New York Press (NYP), or any governmental agency, except areas designated for Ambulances and Ambulettes

 Are there areas where such Special Parking Identification permits do not authorize parking?

 New York City Special Parking Identification Permits are not authorized for parking in: